XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 ---

-## 3. Course/Research Project: EEG based Emotion Recognition											 	                                                                  (October 2023 - Present)
+## 3. Course/Research Project: EEG-based Emotion Recognition											 	                                                                  (October 2023 - Present)

-Currently, I'm working on a project that investigates enhancing EEG-based emotion recognition by applying Kalman filtering and smoothing techniques to EEG data from the public SEED dataset.
-The ultimate goal is to improve the evaluation of perceptual properties and human-computer interaction by enabling more precise quantification of human emotional states through EEG signal processing.
+Currently, I'm working on a project that investigates enhancing EEG-based emotion recognition by applying Kalman filtering and smoothing techniques to EEG data from the public SEED dataset. <strong>The ultimate goal is to improve the evaluation of perceptual properties and human-computer interaction by enabling more precise quantification of human emotional states through EEG signal processing.</strong>

 ---